Watch and Go – How do TV and film influence Chinese travellers?

 Europe has also tasted the fruit borne from this trend.
 In 2015, popular Chinese travel website Qyer attributed the popularity of Czech Republic, Switzerland and Turkey to the phenomenon of hit films and TV shows.
 Czech Republic witnessed a 119% increase in spending by Chinese tourists in 2015 – the country benefitted from the success of Somewhere Only We Know, the first Chinese film to be set in Prague.
 Like Seattle, direct flights from Beijing to Prague were introduced, seven months following the film’s Chinese release in mid-September of 2015.

-The lasting influence of Somewhere Only We Know is still evident – in the first half of 2017, around 122,000 Chinese tourists visited Prague.
+The lasting influence of Somewhere Only We Know is still evident – over 491,000 Chinese tourists visited Czech Republic in 2017.
 The steps of the Rudolfinum, featured in the film’s finale, are still a popular place for Chinese tourists to gather and take photos.

 Why international co-productions are important